flash62au/EngineDriver_Home/docs/operation/index.rst

   Type in the IP address and Port of the WiThrottle server and press :guilabel:`Connect`.

-  To find you server IP address and Port:
+  To find your server's IP address and Port:

     * For a JMRI server, see the WiThrottle window for its address
     * For other devices, see the instructions for that device